brucou/-rxcc-state/README.md

 # Motivation
-There are numerous computations which can be described by a parameterizable set of rules, coalescing around a fixed set of control states, and matching an output to an input depending on past inputs :
+There are numerous computations which can be described advantageously[^1] by a parameterizable set of rules, coalescing around a fixed set of control states, and matching an output to an input depending on current and past inputs :

 - An user interface [can be seen as a state transducer](https://brucou.github.io/posts/user-interfaces-as-reactive-systems/#reactive-systems-as-automata), translating a user input into a user action on the interfaced systems, while modifying the user interface's internal state according to a predefined set of rules.
 - Another particularly interesting field of application is [model-based testing, and test input generation](https://pdfs.semanticscholar.org/f8e6/b3019c0d5422f35d2d98c242f149184992a3.pdf).
-- Decision-making in game's AI is amenable to modelization by a fixed logic encompassing a fixed set of conditions and game agents' states
+- Decision-making in game's AI is amenable to modelization by a fixed logic encompassing a fixed set of conditions and game agents' state

-Such computations can often be modelized through an Extended Hierarchical State Transducer in a way that :
+Such computations can often enough be modelized through an Extended Hierarchical State Transducer in a way that :

 - is economical (complexity of the transducer proportional to complexity of the computation)